petershin/liferay-learn/docs/commerce/latest/en/creating-store-content/creating-a-catalog-page.md

 ---
 # Creating a Catalog Page

-The [catalog](./commerce-storefront-pages/catalog.md) page is a customer's entrypoint to your company's product portfolio.
+The [catalog](./commerce-storefront-pages/catalog.md) page is your customers' entry point to your company's product portfolio.
 On this page, they can browse, search, and select products.
 The following widgets are recommended for a catalog page:

 * Search Bar
 * Options Facets